Comparatives ESL Games, Activities and Worksheets

 ESL Comparatives Game - Vocabulary: Word Association - Group Work - Elementary (A1-A2) - 20 minutes

 Here is an enjoyable comparatives game to play in class.
 Write a noun on the board, e.g. piano.
-Teams then race to write down something bigger and smaller than the noun, a verb that goes with the noun, a word that comes earlier in the dictionary, a longer and a shorter word beginning with the same letter as the noun, an adjective to describe the noun, and the opposite of that adjective.
-When a team has completed all the items, check their answers.
+Teams then race to write down something bigger and smaller than the noun, a verb that goes with the noun, a word that comes earlier in the dictionary, a longer and a shorter word beginning with the same letter as the noun, an adjective to describe the noun and the opposite of that adjective.
+When a team has completed all the items, stop the game and check their answers.
 If the answers are appropriate, the team scores a point.
 The game continues with a different noun being used each round.
 The team with the most points at the end of the game wins.

 Think of a Word Preview